-Item Description Page The camera automatically selects the appropriate shooting mode from the following fifteen modes Standard Night Scene Night Scene Portrait Landscape Flower Portrait AUTO PICT Auto Picture Sport ≥ Candlelight Blue Sky Portrait× Blue Sky Portrait× Backlight Sunset Portrait× Sunset Group Photograph Text When the can nera detects the matically release P Program Used for basic shooting.
+Item Description Page The camera automatically selects the appropriate shooting mode from the following fifteen modes Standard Night Scene Night Scene Portrait Landscape Flower Portrait AUTO PICT Auto Picture Sport Candlelight Blue Sky Portrait× Blue Sky Portrait× Backlight Sunset Portrait× Sunset Group Photograph Text When the camera detects the pet's face, the shutter is automatically released.
+P Program Used for basic shooting.
 The shutter speed and aperture are set automatically by the camera during shooting.
-However, you can select and set other functions as desired, such as the flash mode and the number of recorded pixels HDR HDR Combines 3 ima delivering a wide Handheld Night Snap Minimizes camera shake for shooting at night or other low light settings ,22 Movie For recording movies.
-Sound is recorded at the same time p.100 HS High Speed Movie Captures frames for slow motion playback p.107 ₩ Digital Microscope Captures the bigger images of the closer objects (fixed to 2mm) p.65 Landscape For capturing landscape views.
-Enhances colors of sky and foliage 类 Flower For images of flo softened For images of flowers.
-The outline of the flower is softened
+However, you can select and set other functions as desired, such as the flash mode and the number of recorded pixels HDR HDR Combines 3 ima delivering a wide iges into a single er dynamic range Handheld Night Snap Minimizes camera shake for shooting at night or other low light settings æ Movie For recording movies.
+Sound is recorded at the same time p.100 HS High Speed Movie Captures frames for slow motion playback p.107 ₫ Digital Microscope Captures the bigger images of the closer objects p.65 Landscape For capturing landscape views.
+Enhances colors of sky and foliage Flower For images of flowers.
+The outline of the flower is softened 2 Portrait For capturing portraits.
+Reproduces a healthy and bright skin tone

-Item Description Page 2 Portrait For capturing portraits.
-Reproduces a healthy and bright skin tone Underwater For capturing images underwater p.98 Underwater Movie Use this mode for taking underwater movies p.98 Interval Shot Shoots a series of images at a specified interval of time p.66 æ Interval Movie Shoots a series of images at a specified interval, and saves them as a movie p.104 & Surf & Snow For bright images such as sand or snow.
+Item Description Page For capturing images underwater p.98 12 p.98 9 Interval Shot Shoots a series of images at a specified interval of time p.66 Ý Interval Movie Shoots a series of images at a specified interval, and saves them as a movie p.104 8 Surf & Snow For bright images such as sand or snow.
 Accurately meters for bright scenes Ŷ Kids For capturing moving kids.
 Reproduces a healthy and bright skin tone O Pet For capturing images of moving pets p.65 Sport For a fast moving subject.
-Tracks the subject until the picture is taken 7 # Night Scene For night time images.
-Use of a tripod or other support is suggested 29 Night Scene Portrait For images of people at night.
+Tracks the subject until the picture is taken 2 # Night Scene For night time images.
+Use of a tripod or other support is suggested P Night Scene Portrait For images of people at night.
 Use of a tripod or other support is advised Fireworks For capturing fireworks.
-Use of a tripod or other support is suggested ٣1 Food For images of food and prepared dishes.
+Use of a tripod or other support is suggested Ψ1 Food For images of food and prepared dishes.
 Enhances saturation and contrast (2) Digital SR Higher sensitivity reduces blur Report For capturing images with an image size suitable for reports

-^{ ■ (}Green) (p.64) mode is available in addition to the ones noted above.
+^{ (}Green) (p.64) mode is available in addition to the ones noted above.

-- & (Digital Microscope), (Handheld Night Snap), (Interval Shot), (Interval Movie), \$\mathbb{4}\sigma\sigma\text{(High Speed Movie), and (\(\beta\)) (Digital SR), Saturation, Contrast, Sharpness, White Balance, etc. are automatically set to the optimal settings for the selected mode. - Some functions may not be available or may not function fully depending on the selected shooting mode.
-For details, refer to "Functions Available for Each Shooting Mode" (p.174). - You can turn off the shooting mode guide to be displayed on the Capture Mode Palette (p.163). - The shutter speed tends to be slower when taking pictures of dark scenes.
-To prevent camera shake, set the Pixel Track SR to
+- & (Digital Microscope), 🐻 (Handheld Night Snap), 🖗 (Interval Shot).
+(Interval Movie), \$\mathbb{4}\sigma\$ (High Speed Movie), and (\$\mathbb{L}\) (Digital SR), Saturation, Contrast, Sharpness, White Balance, etc. are automatically set to the optimal settings for the selected mode. - In

-✓ (On) (p.88), or put the camera on a tripod and use the self-timer (p.67) or a remote control unit (p.70).
+(Digital Microscope) mode, Recorded Pixels can be selected from 12M(16:9), 5M(16:9), 4M(16:9) or 2M(16:9).
+The maximum magnification varies depending on the Recorded Pixels. - · Some functions may not be available or may not function fully depending on the selected shooting mode.
+For details, refer to "Functions Available for Each Shooting Mode" (p.172). - · You can turn off the shooting mode guide to be displayed on the Capture Mode Palette (p.163). - The shutter speed tends to be slower when taking pictures of dark scenes.
+To prevent camera shake, set the Pixel Track SR to \(\omega \) (On) (p.88), or put the camera on a tripod and use the self-timer (p.67) or a remote control unit (p.70).